culmat/onlinecv-vaadin/README.md

 ## Noteworthy Architecture Design Decisions of the UI Project
 ### Domain Object Generation from Xsd File
-The UI project generates the domain objects for the online cv from a schema file that was provided by the [rest services project](https://github.com/beisdog/onlinecv).
+The UI project generates the domain objects for the Online CV from a schema file that was provided by the [rest services project](https://github.com/beisdog/onlinecv).
 The java generator from xsd is invoked from the maven pom.xml

 You can get the xsd by calling the rest service ["/rest/onlinecv/xsd"](http://localhost:8888/rest/onlinecv/xsd).
 ## Dynamic UI